 The Top of the World Highway is a significant link between Yukon and Alaska.
-From the George Black Ferry landing zone that connects Dawson with the Top of the World Highway in West Dawson, to the Poker Creek - Little Gold Creek border, crossing the Highway is approximately 106 KM in length.
-The alignment of the Highway follows high ridge lines, providing breathtaking views of the landscape.
-It is accessible to vehicles seasonally, when the road has been officially opened.
-Off season, the Highway corridor may be used as a trail for skidoos and dog mushers.
+The Canadian section of the Highway is approximately 106 KM in length from the George Black Ferry landing that connects Dawson with the Top of the World Highway in West Dawson, to the Poker Creek - Little Gold Creek border.
+Unique from other highways in Yukon, the Top of the World Highway traverses the mountain ridgelines, offering spectacular views of forested valleys, distant mountain ranges, sub-alpine meadows, and the wide scenes of natural beauty set under an endless sky.
+It is accessible to vehicles seasonally, when the road has been officially opened (generally between mid-May and mid-October each year).
+Off season, the Highway corridor is used as a trail for skidoos and dog mushers.

-The Highway attracts a range of user groups including visitors (tourists) that are sight seeing and enjoying recreation and educational experiences; residents of Dawson including TH members that use the Highway for recreation, access to hunting and harvesting areas, and for personal travel; and business users that are accessing mining sites or engaged in other economic activities in the region.
+The Highway attracts a range of user groups including visitors (tourists) that are sightseeing and enjoying recreation and educational experiences; residents of Dawson including TH members that use the Highway for recreation, access to hunting and harvesting areas, and for personal travel; and users that are accessing mining sites or engaged in other economic activities in the region.

-The Highway passes through a diverse environmental context that allows travellers to experience wildlife such as the Forty Mile caribou herd, unglaciated landscapes, volcanic landforms, unique vegetation adapted to the elevation of its location (alpine and sub-alpine on the western portion of the Highway; forest and forest fire regrowth areas; and the altered riparian areas at the Yukon River or in the valleys where placer mining activities occur/occurred).
+The Highway passes through a diverse environmental context that allows travellers to experience wildlife such as the Forty Mile caribou herd, unglaciated landscapes, volcanic landforms, and unique vegetation adapted to the elevation of its location (alpine and sub-alpine on the western portion of the Highway; forest and forest fire regrowth areas; and the altered riparian areas at the Yukon River or in the valleys where placer mining activities occur/occurred).